sarahdeecee/tweeter/README.md

 - Your tweet comes with a time stamp so you'll never forget when you posted it
 - If you start rambling on (longer than 140 characters) or forget to type in the box, Tweeter will catch you and not let you post
 - Click the "Write a new tweet" button on the navigation bar to show or hide the text box
-- Once you scroll down, a handle arrow will appear!
-Click it to get back to the top
+- Once you scroll down, an up arrow will appear that you can click to get back to the top
 - The responsive layout adapts to the size of your screen

 ## Dependencies